jhotacode/my-first-repositore/README.md

-# my-first-repository
+# my-first-readme
-My first repositore in github by Free Code Camp
+My first repositore in github by Free Code Camp by the course